NotFunnyMarek/whopv3/README.md

 ## Discord Access Bot

 The `discord-bot` folder contains a minimal bot that links a Discord server with the platform.
-Install dependencies and configure environment variables using `.env` or `.env.example`.
+Install dependencies and configure environment variables using a `.env` file.

 Run the bot with: